hardaker/godot-raycast-debugger/README.md

 4. If you've solved all your debugging issues, you can set the `enableDebugging` flag to `false` to turn off the visual raycast lines.

+# Still TODO

+Right now this is useful for raycast debugging when doing raycasting directly in code (which I think is more common).
+What is not done yet is an implementation based on the RayCast2D object, nor is an implementation of anything in 3D yet.

+TL;DR:

+- An implementation based on the RayCast2D object
+- An implementation based on the RayCast3D object
+- An implementation based on direct coding in 3D

 # Example video

 TBD -- coming soon